What is MINDFULNESS? An In-depth Guide on How to be more Mindful

-Being mindful of the present and living in the moment seems such a simple, straight forward, no-brainer thing, yet seems to escape most of us.
+Being mindful and living in the present moment seems such a simple, straight forward, no-brainer thing, yet it seems to escape most of us.
 So much so that it has become a hot topic for many books, blogs, and seminars.

 Why is it that such a simple thing as being mindful seems so elusive to apply in our everyday lives?

 The answer is simple.
-We have not yet consciously developed the habit of training ourselves to be more mindful.
+We have not yet consciously trained our minds to operate in a more mindful manner.

 In today’s age of information overload where we are constantly bombarded by the ever-increasing data and information, hundreds of messages and notifications, dozens of tasks in our daily to-do list, we spend most of our lives running from one thing to the next.